 The purpose of these funding initiatives is to provide opportunities for IIDR & DBCAD members to work collaboratively and creatively.
 The funding provides support for trainees that are essential for the project and operating funds to help members generate preliminary data and provide evidence for collaboration that will enable them to secure additional funding from other agencies.

-Following a review of submitted research proposals, the IIDR and DBCAD are pleased to announce this year’s research funding recipients.
-Congratulations to this year’s recipients, and special thanks to the late David Braley for making this initiative possible.
+Following a review of submitted research proposals, the IIDR and DBCAD are pleased to announce this year’s research funding recipients and renewals.
+Congratulations!
+Details about this year’s funded projects are below.